amrutha1098/repo-search/README.md

 2 .
 Copy the required chrome webdriver to repo_search_automation/input folder [link](https://chromedriver.chromium.org/downloads).
     To check which chromedriver to be downloaded open google chrome, click the three dots in the upper-right corner of the window and click on help.

+3. If subprocess module is not installed , install python3 subprocess module.

 ### Run